School of Electrical and Computer Engineering

 Prof. Christopher Batten

-The course includes hands-on discussion sections and a series of programming assignments for students to put the principles they have learned into practice.
-Students will gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance evaluation.
+The course includes hands-on discussion sections and a series of five programming assignments for students to put the principles they have learned into practice.
+Students will gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance optimization.
 In the final two programming assignments, students will work in pairs to design, implement, test, and evaluate a high-performance handwriting recognition system which uses machine learning to automatically classify handwritten letters.